feathersjs/docs/guides/step-by-step/basic-feathers/database-connector.md

 Our first Feathers example resides on the server only.
 We'll see how easy it is to use a database table.

-The example adds some user items to a NeDB database table, reads them back and displays them.
+This example adds some user items to a NeDB database table, reads them back and displays them.

 > **Databases.** We're using the NeDB database because it won't distract us